 The 2 hectare Certan Marzelle Right Bank vineyard is planted to 100% Merlot.
 The terroir is gravel over clay soils.
-The vineyard is located next to another Moueix property, La Providence, which is not La Fleur Petrus.
+The vineyard is located next to another Moueix property, La Providence, which is not Chateau La Fleur Petrus.
 Production is approximately 800 cases per year.

 For the production of Certan Marzelle, two laser sorting tables have been in use since 2009.
 The winery uses thermoregulated concrete vats and since 2004 some stainless tanks.
 Malolactic fermentation takes place in tank.
 The press wine obtained from vertical basket presses is added or not during the aging process.